Hepatitis C is a chronic liver disease caused by the hepatitis C virus.

 You get hepatitis C when you come into contact with an infected person’s blood.
 Screening of blood in the United States keeps it from spreading during transfusions and organ transplants.

 Hepatitis C can spread from mother to baby during childbirth or from a needle stick in a medical setting.
-It’s not common, but it can spread when you share personal items or during sexual contact with an infected person.
+It’s , but it can spread when you share personal items or during sexual contact with an infected person.

 Here are some ways to lower your risk of hepatitis infection: